-If the electrical system doesn't work, first inspect fuses on the vehicle's left side.
+If the electrical system doesn't work, first inspect fuses on the driver's side kick-panel.

 - 1. Turn off the ignition switch and other switches. - 2.
-Open the fuse panel cover.
+Open the fuse panel cover by sliding the cover straight back toward you.